datastax/cassandra-data-apis/graphql/README.md

 }
 ```

-The resulting `pageState` can be passed into the next query.
+`pageState` from the previous result can be passed into a followup query to get
+the next page:

 ```graphql
 query {